section-engineering-education/engineering-education/articles/introduction-to-yolo-algorithm-for-object-detection/index.md

 - **Security:** YOLO can also be used in security systems to enforce security in an area.
 Let’s assume that people have been restricted from passing through a certain area for security reasons.
 If someone passes through the restricted area, the YOLO algorithm will detect him/her, which will require the security personnel to take further action.

 ### Conclusion
 This article looked at the YOLO algorithm and how it is used in object detection.
-This technique provides improved detection results compared to other object detection techniques.
+This technique provides improved detection results compared to other object detection techniques such as Fast R-CNN and Retina-Net.

 To summarize:
 - We have gained an overview of object detection and the YOLO algorithm.
 - We have gone through the main reasons why the YOLO algorithm is important
 - We have learned how the YOLO algorithm works.
-We have also gained an understanding of the main tools of YOLO that enhance object detection.
+We have also gained an understanding of the main techniques used by YOLO to detect objects.
 - We have learned the real-life applications of YOLO.